I Told You So

 “No,

 Ian.”
-She paused for a moment, trying to
+She paused for a moment, trying to find a way to explain herself.
+“Look… he’s

-been fighting Gemdorin for twelve years and finally…finally…he’s dead.
-At long
+Gemdorin for twelve years and finally… finally…

-last Harrowbeth has a chance at peace, and what do I do?
-I go and attract an entirely new enemy!
+go and attract an entirely new enemy!
 I can’t drag anyone else into this.
-It’s my problem and I need to solve it.”
+It’s

 “You’re

-tighter on her arm.
+not going by yourself.”
+Ian squeezed tighter on her arm.
 “You haven’t been

 listening to one word I’ve said this entire time.
-I am sick of you keeping things from us,
+I am sick of you keeping

-Eena.
-I’m sick of you trying to handle
+things from us, Eena.
+I’m sick of you trying to handle things all by yourself!
+You

-Gemdorin alone, and then Pallador, and now this?
-How am I supposed to act as your protector
+took on Gemdorin alone, and then Pallador, and now this?
+How am I supposed to

-when you insist on handling everything alone?
+act as your protector when you insist on handling everything alone?
+For

-For heaven’s sake at least throw me a lousy bone!”
+heaven’s sake at least throw me a lousy bone!”

 She

 couldn’t help but chuckle once at his silly, desperate plea.
-Ian formed the tiniest grin, but his face
+Ian formed the

-sobered up fast as he continued.
+tiniest grin, but his face sobered up fast as he continued.

 “I’m

 your protector; it’s my chief duty.
-But
+But as powerful as you’ve become over the

-more and more useless to you.
+last few months, I’m starting to feel more and more useless to you.
 All I seem

 able to do anymore is keep you safe from nightmares, and now with those ghostly